 - Characters must be believable, and well-rounded.
 No insane or psychotic characters.
 No Mary Sues.
 (Over the top characters, characters who know too much, have no weaknesses, etcetera.)

 - Characters must be named following a Firstname Lastname model (e.g. "John Smith").
 No honorifics, nicknames or middle names (with exceptions for compound names such as Van/Von/Bin X).
 Think of your in-game name as the name printed on your work ID.
-Exceptions are made to alien races with alternate naming mechanics, such as the Diona or IPCs, please consult their specific wiki pages for exact details.
-In general, avoid reference/famous/joke names, please.
+Exceptions are made to planets written with certain cultures in mind (e.g. New Hai Phong) and alien races with alternate naming mechanics, such as Dionea or IPCs.
+Please consult their specific wiki pages for exact details.
+Reference, famous, or joke names are not permitted in any way, shape, or form.

 - Cross-departmental knowledge is possible, however, it should be done in a believable fashion.
 Things to take into consideration: the amount of time it would take to learn what is required, the amount of time and effort it would take to gain the qualifications/certifications required, and most importantly, the closeness of the different sets of knowledge.
 For example: a roboticist knowing electrical engineering is believable, as the two fields overlap to a large degree.
-A security officer moonlighting as a PhD xenobiologist is not believable, and as such, the server administration may ask the character to be reworked.
+A security officer moonlighting as a PhD xenobiologist is not believable, and as such, the server administration will ask the character to be reworked.
+If you are unsure that your character’s qualifications are appropriate, feel free to adminhelp for clarification.

-- Criminal characters are allowed, if they are done in a believable fashion whilst non-antagonists.
+- Criminal characters are allowed, if they are done in a believable fashion while non-antagonists.

 - For characters whose criminal background isn’t known to local authorities, this would mean trying to keep their criminal involvement low-key.
 Try to find subtle ways to further your characters goals when not an antagonist, and to avoid the ire of security and the duty officers through blatant actions (such as a large scale breakin, murder, etcetera).

 - Your flavour text represents what can be visually observed observed by looking at your character, and nothing else.
 Ridiculous flavour texts (such as "She is a 7'4'' amazon with rainbow hair, color-changing eyes, and sexy buttcheeks") will be asked to be curbed/reworked.
 Flavour text is also not a place to dump backstory elements.
-An official guide to flavourtext can be found here.
+Additionally, try not to add your character's name into your flavour text.

 |

-If you have never played on a Heavy-Roleplay server before, it is highly recommended you read A Crash Course In Roleplaying to understand what is expected of you in terms of roleplay.
+If you have never played on a Heavy-Roleplay server before, it is highly recommended you read the New Player Lore Guide for a summary of the background lore of the universe.

 - Attempt to maintain a basic level of literacy when speaking in-character.
 Proper punctuation and capitalization is also heavily recommended.
 (Exceptions can obviously be made for written messages IC, such as on PDAs).